guusbeckett/whatsapp-sidecar/README.md

-# Dockerfile for Ubuntu with xtail
+# WhatsApp sidecar image: Ubuntu with xtail
 Just an Ubuntu image with xtail installed, used for monitoring and restarting the WhatsApp core container.

 Xtail is used to monitor the entire log folder.